GrantSparks/grafton/README.md

 # Welcome to the Grafton Machine Shed

 The Grafton Machine Shed API Server is a batteries-included platform written in the Rust language and designed to serve multiple APIs, protocols and services.
 Our goal is to provide a robust, efficient, and flexible platform for hosting a wide range of applications that collaborate on the internet particularly with AI Agents and LLMs.
 For more information about Grafton Machine Shed projects and capabilities, visit our [website](https://www.grafton.ai).

 ## Roadmap

-The Grafton Machine Shed is a work in progress.  **This platform will not be stable enough to use in third-party projects until a future release.**
+The Grafton Machine Shed is a work in progress. **DO NOT USE!
+This platform will not be stable enough to use in third-party projects until a future release.
+THIS MESSAGE WILL BE REMOVED AFTER THE FIRST PUBLIC RELEASE IS PUBLISHED**

 We are currently working on the following features:

-- Basic http server (complete)
+- [x] Basic http server (complete)
-- Config loading with token variable expansion (complete)
+- [x] Config loading with token variable expansion (complete)
-- Multi-provider oauth2 login (in progress)
+- [ ] Multi-provider oauth2 login for end users of API clients (in progress)
-- Role Based Access Control (in progress)
+- [ ] Role Based Access Control (in progress)

 Planned features and API's: (coming soon)

-  - REST & Websocket
+- [ ] REST & Websocket
-  - GraphQL
+- [ ] GraphQL
-  - gRPC
+- [ ] gRPC
-  - Multi-modal realtime streaming
+- [ ] Multi-modal realtime streaming

+## Developer Documentation

+Specification of oauth proxy implementation for downstream clients. [docs/oauth.md](docs/oauth.md)

 ## Licensing